Just-Learning/just-learning.github.io/docs/learn-code/aws-developer.md

 Service Role

-- A service role is an AWS IAM role that allows AWS CloudFormation to make calls to resources in a stack on the user’s behalf
+- A service role is an AWS IAM role that allows AWS CloudFormation to make calls to resources in a stack on the user's behalf
 - By default, AWS CloudFormation uses a temporary session that it generates from the **user credentials** for stack operations.
-- For a service role, AWS CloudFormation uses the role’s credentials.
+- For a service role, AWS CloudFormation uses the role's credentials.
 - When a service role is specified, AWS CloudFormation always uses that role for all operations that are performed on that stack.

 ### Limits